64kramsystem/personal_notes/bash.md

 - bash arithmetic handles only integers (use `bc` for that)
 - empty string equals to 0
 - operations will cause exit if they evaluate to 0 and the `errexit` shellopt is set (also applies to `let`)
+- command substitutions inside arithmetic expansion will not exit if they fail

 ```sh
 (( $expr ))                       # preferred form